 What do you need to do next?
 What have you accomplished?
 What are your strengths and weaknesses?
 Was your group participation appropriate and helpful?
 Help students with p roblem comprehension.
 What is this problem about?
 What can you tell me about it?
 Would you please explain that in your own words?
-Oo you need to define or set limits for the problem?
+Do you need to define or set limits for the problem?
 What assumptions do you have to make?
 How would you interpret that?
 What do you know about this part?
 Would you please reword that in simpler terms?
 Which words were most important?
 Why?
+Is there something that can be eliminated or that is missing?